edgio-docs/edgio-docs/src/pages/guides/split_testing.md

 #### Nesting {/*nesting*/}

 Split testing cannot be nested behind other split testing.
-Requests are processed through two phases, edge security, redirects and split testing, and then the Edge.js configuration.
+Requests are processed through two phases, edge security, redirects and split testing, and then the EdgeJS configuration.
 When using split testing, the first phase is executed once in the site (environment) which receives the request, and then control is delegated to the second phase of the correct cohort configuration.

 #### Versioning {/*versioning*/}